akuma084/TriDevFA21/README.md

+# SpotMe
-# This project is the implementation of the SpotMe android application
+This project is the implementation of the SpotMe android application